-MARNING 13.
-Do not perform flare connection inside a building or dwelling or room, when joining the heat exchanger of indoor unit with interconnecting piping.
-Refrigerant connection inside a building or dwelling or room must be made by brazing or welding.
-Joint connection of indoor unit by flaring method can only be made at outdoor or at outside of a building or dwelling or room.
-Flare connection may cause gas leak and flammable atmosphere.
-14. For R32 model, use piping, flare nut and tools which is specified for R32 refrigerant.
-Using of existing (R22) piping, flare nut and tools may cause abnormally high pressure in the refrigerant cycle (piping), and possibly result in explosion and injury.
-Thickness or copper pipes used with R32 must be more than 0.8 mm.
-Never use copper pipes thinner than 0.8 mm.
-It is desirable that the amount of residual oil less than 40 mg/10 m.
-15. Engage authorized dealer or specialist for installation and servicing.
-If installation or servicing done by the user is defective, it will cause water leakage, electrical shock or fire.
-16. For refrigeration system work, Install according to this installation instructions strictly.
-If installation is defective, it will cause water leakage, electrical shock or fire.
-17. Use the attached accessories parts and specified parts for installation and servicing.
-Otherwise, it will cause the set to fall, water leakage, fire or electrical shock.
-18. Install at a strong and firm location which is able to withstand weight of the set.
-If the strength is not enough or installation is not properly done, the set will drop and cause injury.
-19. For electrical work, follow the national regulation, legistration and this installation instructions.
-An independent circuit and single outlet must be used.
-If electrical circuit capacity is not enough or defect found in the electrical work, it will cause electrical shock or fire.
-20. Do not use joint cable for indoor/outdoor connection cable.
+- Use the attached accessories parts and specified parts for installation.
+Otherwise, it will cause the set to fall, water leakage, fire or 17. electrical shock - Install at a strong and firm location which is able to withstand weight of the set.
+If the strength is not enough or installation is not properly 18. done, the set will drop and cause injury. - For electrical work, follow the national regulation, legislation and this installation instructions.
+An independent circuit and single outlet 19. must be used.
+If electrical circuit capacity is not enough or defect found in the electrical work, it will cause electrical shock or fire. - Do not use joint cable for indoor/outdoor connection cable.
 Use the specified indoor/outdoor connection cable, refer to instruction CONNECT THE CABLE TO THE INDOOR UNIT and connect tightly for indoor/outdoor connection.
-Clamp the cable so that no external force will have impact on the terminal.
-If connection or fixing is not perfect, it will cause heat up or fire at the connection.
-21. Wire routing must be properly arranged so that control board cover is fixed properly.
-If control board cover is not fixed perfectly, it will cause heat-up or fire at connection point of terminal, fire or electrical shock.
-22. This equipment is strongly recommended to be installed with Earth Leakage Circuit Breaker (ELCB) or Residual Current Device (RCD), with sensitivity of 30mA at 0.1 sec or less.
-Otherwise, it may cause electrical shock and fire in case of equipment breakdown or insulation breakdown.
-23. During installation, install the refrigerant piping properly before running the compressor.
-Operation of compressor without fixing refrigeration piping and valves at opened position will cause suck-in of air, abnormal high pressure in refrigeration cycle and result in explosion, injury etc. 24.
-During pump down operation, stop the compressor before removing the refrigeration piping.
-Removal of refrigeration piping while compressor is operating and valves are opened will cause suck-in of air, abnormal high pressure in refrigeration cycle and result in explosion, injury etc. 25.
-Tighten the flare nut with torque wrench according to specified method.
-If the flare nut is over-tightened, after a long period, the flare may break and cause refrigerant gas leakage.
-26. After completion of installation or service, confirm there is no leakage of refrigerant gas.
-It may generate toxic gas when the refrigerant contacts with fire.
-27. Ventilate if there is refrigerant gas leakage during operation.
+Clamp the cable so that no external 20. force will have impact on the terminal.
+If connection or fixing is not perfect, it will cause heat up or fire at the connection. - Wire routing must be properly arranged so that control board cover is fixed properly.
+If control board cover is not fixed perfectly, it will 21 cause fire or electrical shock. - This equipment is strongly recommended to be installed with Earth Leakage Circuit Breaker (ELCB) or Residual Current Device (RCD), 22. with sensitivity of 30mA at 0.1 sec or less.
+Otherwise, it may cause electrical shock and fire in case of equipment breakdown or - During installation, install the refrigerant piping properly before running the compressor.
+Operation of compressor without fixing 23. refrigeration piping and valves at opened position will cause suck-in of air, abnormal high pressure in refrigeration cycle and result in explosion, injury etc. - During pump down operation, stop the compressor before removing the refrigeration piping.
+Removal of refrigeration piping while 24. compressor is operating and valves are opened will cause suck-in of air, abnormal high pressure in refrigeration cycle and result in - Tighten the flare nut with torque wrench according to specified method.
+If the flare nut is over-tightened, after a long period, the flare 25 may break and cause refrigerant gas leakage. - After completion of installation, confirm there is no leakage of refrigerant gas.
+It may generate toxic gas when the refrigerant contacts 26. with fire. - Ventilate if there is refrigerant gas leakage during operation.
 It may cause toxic gas when the refrigerant contacts with fire.
-28. Be aware that refrigerants may not contain an odour.
-29. This equipment must be properly earthed.
-Earth line must not be connected to gas pipe, water pipe, earth of lightning rod and
+27 - 28 Be aware that refrigerants may not contain an odour. - This equipment must be properly earthed.
+Earth line must not be connected to gas pipe, water pipe, earth of lightning rod and telephone.
+29. Otherwise, it may cause electrical shock in case of equipment breakdown or insulation breakdown.